clayheaton/useful-scripts/README.md

 #### twitter_getter.py

+*v.3 on 12 FEB 2014*

+- Update to show warning from Twitter when you're not keeping up with the stream.
+Simple buffering of tweets between writes to files, in an attempt to improve performance.

 *v.2 on 11 JAN 2014*

 This script connects to the free Twitter API and allows you to gather tweets through a persistent stream, through the search API, or from a specified user's profile.